denizkenankilic/statistics-multivariate-wine/README.md

 # statistics-multivariate-wine
+Basic Statistical Analyses of Multivariate Wine Dataset in R

-Basic Analyses (plots, summary statistics, variance, covariance, correlation, PCA) of Multivariate Wine Dataset in R
+This repository contains the basic statistical analyses (plots, summary statistics, variance, covariance, correlation, PCA) of wine dataset (The wine dataset from the UCI Machine Learning Repository) in R.